chetanyapisces/Customer-churn-Prediction/README.md

 This project aims to predict customer churn for a telecommunications company.
 By analyzing historical customer data, we build a machine learning model to identify customers who are at high risk of leaving.
 This allows the business to proactively take retention-focused actions, such as offering special discounts or improved services to at-risk customers, thereby reducing revenue loss.

 📋 Table of Contents
-Project Overview
+-Project Overview

-Dataset
+-Dataset

-Project Workflow
+-Project Workflow

-Key Findings
+-Key Findings

-Model Performance
+-Model Performance

-Technologies Used
+-Technologies Used

-How to Run This Project
+-How to Run This Project

 📝 Project Overview
 The project follows a standard data science lifecycle: